sijokuruvilla/skg_blog/articles/rejected.md

 ---
-layout: post
+layout: page
+title: Rejected successfully
 permalink: /rejected
 ---

-# Rejected successfully

 I offer a course on Entrepreneurship at guest faculty at XIME.
 As part of their course project, each student is working on developing their own Google Assistant bots.